Abiodun001-world/Adegoke-Sarah/README.md

 ![Adegoke Sarah Website](image.png)

-This project is a responsive website named "Adegoke Sarah" built using HTMl,CSS and JAVASCRIPT.
+This project is a responsive website named "Adegoke Sarah" built using HTML, CSS, and JAVASCRIPT.
 The website is dedicated to showcasing the achievements and journey of one of Nigeria's superstar tennis women, Adegoke Sarah.

 ## Table of Contents